construction calculator

 Deep dive

-Use this HVAC BTU calculator to estimate cooling load and tonnage from room size, ceiling height, insulation quality, sun exposure, and occupants.
+Use this HVAC BTU calculator to estimate cooling load and AC tonnage from room size, ceiling height, insulation quality, sun exposure, and number of occupants before you shop for mini‑splits or window units.

 FAQs